 Since 1996 Dena has served birthing families in a variety of settings.

 After graduation Dena worked as a midwife in a small town in Kansas where she attended almost every birth that happened in two rural hospitals over one year.
 She and her husband Adam then moved to the Santa Cruz area where Adam studied Traditional Chinese Medicine.
 In Santa Cruz she worked as a labor and delivery nurse for two years as well as provided primary care, gynecology, and family planning in a women's clinic.
 Dena's first daughter, Clarabel, was born at home in Santa Cruz.

 In addition to her passion for midwifery, Dena is a singer/songwriter.
-Dena and her husband share a great love of wilderness, and spend many weeks each summer camping with their children.
-Dena and her family spent most of 2014 traveling through India, Nepal, and Thailand.
-Their adventures can be found at www.Acuadam.com/moesingalong.
+Her family spends many weeks each summer camping.
+They divide their time between remote wilderness areas and music festivals, where they can be found perforning uplifting, conscious folk music as The Moes Family Band.
+Check out the band here : https://www.facebook.com/MoesFamilyBand/ Dena and her family spent most of 2014 traveling through India, Nepal, and Thailand.
+Dena has written a book about their journey, and you can follow the book's road to publication at denamoes.com .
 Also visit the Midwife's Desk on Facebook for more information about Dena.